Complaints, inspections and enforcement actions.

 “Day camp" or “camp" means a program regulated under this chapter that provides care and supervision to 4 or more children 3 years of age and older in a seasonal program oriented to the out-of-doors for periods less than 24 hours a day.

 “Department" means the Wisconsin department of children and families.

 “Division" means the department's division of early care and education.

 “Emergency” means unforeseen circumstances that require immediate attention.

-“Field trip" means any experience a child has away from the premises of the center, while under the care of center staff, whether a child walks or is transported.
+“Field trip" means any experience a child has away from the premises of the camp while under the care of camp staff whether the child walks or is transported.

 “Fit and qualified" means displaying the capacity to successfully nurture and care for children and may include consideration of any of the following:

 A history of a civil or criminal conviction or administrative rule violation that is substantially related to the care of children, as determined under s.
 DCF 13.05

 A history of civil or criminal offenses or any other actions that demonstrate an inability to manage financial resources or the activities of a camp.